matiue/google-play-comments-semantic-cluster/README.md

 So I started reading comments.
 There were thousands.
 Obviously, I don't have time to read them all so I decided to code something that could.

 That same concept now powers caveman.cloud, where most conversations and user queries are already embedded.
 It's also used for clustering form inputs.
+## methodology
+- using python library meant to scrape google play store
+- cleaning the data
+- sentences embeddings using `BAAI/bge-m3`.
+- applies HDBSCAN clustering
+- find the centroid of clusters(farthest from each others)
+- find few mid-range comments to show diversity within the cluster

 ## Workflow Steps: